-Let me explain why I know for a fact that we’re not fully past it.
-Some of it is wicked, and some of it’s not.
+Let me explain why I know for a fact that we're not fully past it.
+Some of it is wicked, and some of it's not.
 I mean, some of you are bigots, and some of you just are uninformed or misinformed.
 Several years ago after a service, I was sitting on the front row.
 This was back at the H.V. building.
-A guy walked up to me after church, and he said, ”Hey, Matt, I really love it here.“ By the way, if you see me around, and you’re like, I don’t want to talk to him because I know he is just going to be like, ”What can I use here as a sermon illustration?“ I’ve always asked permission when I use stories of people.
-Some people have said no; some people have said yes.
+A guy walked up to me after church, and he said, "Hey, Matt, I really love it here."
+By the way, if you see me around, and you're like, I don't want to talk to him because I know he is just going to be like, "What can I use here as a sermon illustration?"
+I've always asked permission when I use stories of people.
+Some people have said noyes.
 I always want to honor this.
 I have permission to tell this story.

 This man sat next to me and said, "Hey, I love The Village, love the music, love the teaching, but I'm just not sure what to tell my kids about all the interracial couples here."